 How to get there: If you want to visit, the closest city is Grand Junction, and the best town to stay at would be Montrose, just a few miles outside the park.
 To get here, the closest major airport is in Denver, which is quite a drive.
 You can also take a train or fly from Denver to Grand Junction, then rent a car and drive to the park.

-Short & Easy Hikes in Bryce Canyon National Park, Utah
+Easy Hikes in Bryce Canyon National Park, Utah

 Explore the hoodoos in this fascinating park, no matter the season.
 Bryce Canyon’s hoodoos look like thousands of spindles and spires shooting heavenward.
 You’ll find outdoor family adventure and star-gazing at its finest here.
 If you prefer to have the trails all to yourself, visit between October and March.
 Winter is especially spectacular in Bryce.

-After you’ve stopped by the Visitor’s Center, drive into the park and be sure to check out the every classic and rustic Bryce Canyon Lodge.
+After you’ve stopped by the Visitor’s Center, drive into the park and be sure to check out the very classic and rustic Bryce Canyon Lodge.
 This architectural masterpiece was built in the mid-1920s using local materials.
 Consider dining in the restaurant there for a real treat.

+Bryce Canyon is one of the best US National Parks for families.
 Here are three easy-going hikes for both kids and adults in Bryce Canyon:

 Sunset Point to Sunrise Point (1 mi / 1.6 km round trip): The paved hike between Sunrise and Sunset Points is part of the longer Rim Trail.
 The path is wheelchair accessible except in severe weather.
 Pets on a leash are also allowed on this trail.
 Enjoy this trail best before breakfast or after dinner.